ratoru/qmk_userspace/README.md

 - Hyper key to use as a "leader key" for global shortcuts.

 My keymap documentation might not always be up to date.
 Don't blindly trust the images.

+### Arcane Key

+My `ARCANE` key mixes the functionality of a **repeat key** and a **magic key**.

+- If there is no custom functionality, the previous key will be repeated.
+- One-shot shift after space or after keyboard idle.
+- Outputs German Umlaute.
+- Avoids difficult SFBs.
+- Completes common trigrams (`ion` in English and `sch` in German).
+- Outputs common words after shifted letters, e.g. `D->anke`, `T->hank`.

+The exact bindings can be found in `features/arcane.c`.

 ## How to build with GitHub